Jolpan

 Jolpan (জলপান), or snacks, are often served at breakfast in the cuisine of Assam, although they may also be served at Bihu festivals or weddings.
-The word jolpan includes all the preparations namely jolpan, pitha, laru and tea.
+The word jolpan includes various preparations: jolpan, pitha, laru and tea.
 Other common items served for breakfast may include roti, luchi, ghugni and sometimes paratha etc. Jolpan are also found in Bengal.
 The word literally derives from "water and betel leaf" but can mean any snack.

-Types of Jolpan
+Types of jolpan

-Variations on jolpan include Bora saul, Komal Saul, Xandoh, Chira, Muri, Akhoi along with curd, jaggery, yogurt and various Pitha.
+Variations on jolpan include bora saul, komal saul, xandoh, chira, muri, and akhoi, along with curd, jaggery, yogurt and various pitha.

 Bora saul

-Bora saul (Assamese: বৰা চাউল) is boiled and served as Jolpan with curd or milk, jaggery or sugar.
+Bora saul (Assamese: বৰা চাউল) is boiled and served as jolpan with curd or milk, jaggery or sugar.
 Mostly used in Northern Assam.

-Komal Saul
+Komal saul

 Kumol saul (Assamese: কোমল চাউল) is a unique type of rice from Assam that can be eaten without cooking.
 It is rendered fluffy and edible by being soaked in water for a short time.
 The rice may be eaten with milk or curd, jaggery, yogurt after being immersed in warm water for just fifteen minutes or so.